Social Work - MA

-Successful graduates are eligible for professional registration with the Health and Care Professions Council (HCPC), the regulatory body for social work.
+Successful graduates are eligible for professional registration with Social Work England (SWE), the regulatory body for social work.

 The Partnership Initiative (PI) works to embed service user and carer perspectives, experience and expertise into social work programmes at the University of Kent, including student selection, teaching and assessment and research activities.
 The PI was set up when the BA Social Work was founded at Kent in 2003 and also works closely with the MA Social Work programme that began in 2013.

 The PI’s mission statement is that, ‘PI exists in order that people who use services and carers work collaboratively with staff and students.
 This is to ensure that the skills and experiences of all are integral to the social work programmes at the University of Kent.’

 As a postgraduate student at Kent, you are a member of the Graduate School and of a community of students from a range of backgrounds, identities and experiences.